xiaobailjlj/qogita-assignment/README.md

 # Offers Management

 ## Description
-A simple Flask API for managing product offers.
+A simple Flask API for managing product offers, providing:

-- Provide script to load the provided csv and xml files from the disk and store in MySQL
+- A script to load the provided csv and xml files from the disk and store in MySQL
-- Provide a REST API to list all Offers
+- REST API to list all Offers
-- Provide a REST API to delete a specific Offer
+- REST API to delete a specific Offer

 ## Quick Start